neonevm/neon-evm.docs/docs/governance/neon_daos/neon_daos.md

 For this DAO, the pass threshold is 1%, proposals have a voting period of 1 day and a hold up period of 2 days, and the proposal creation threshold is 3*10<sup>3</sup> NEON.

+### Usage Scenarios
+Most Community DAO proposals can reduced to distributing tokens from one treasury account to another.
+The following are some examples:
+* Allocating tokens for the Grants budget
+* Allocating tokens for the Bug Bounty budget
+* Rewarding users with tokens, whether proactively or retroactively
+* Depositing funds at an interest rate

+Like all Neon DAOs, the Community DAO also allows for changing the voting parameters and permits users to monitor existing proposals by opting to receive notifications for new proposals and voting results.

 ## Emergency DAO

 The Emergency DAO is meant as a check on the entire DAO system, to make sure no malicious actors attempt to withdraw funds from any treasury accounts by taking advantage of the Community DAO's decentralized nature.
-The Emergency DAO's only function is to prevent money from being maliciously withdrawn from treasury accounts normally controlled by the Community DAO.
+The Emergency DAO's main function is to prevent money from being maliciously withdrawn from treasury accounts normally controlled by the Community DAO.
 An Emergency DAO proposal to prevent such a withdrawal must be undertaken before or during the hold up period of the malicious Community DAO proposal, which is 1 day.

 For this DAO, the pass threshold is 9%, proposals have a voting period of 1 day and a hold up period of 0 days, and the proposal creation threshold is 1*10<sup>6</sup> NEON.

+### Usage Scenarios
+Like all Neon DAOs, the Emergency DAO also allows for changing the voting parameters and permits users to monitor existing proposals by opting to receive notifications for new proposals and voting results.

 ## EVM Maintenance DAO

 The EVM Maintenance DAO is responsible for preventing money from being maliciously withdrawn from dApps on Neon.
-It can accomplish this by stopping the Neon EVM or moving it to maintenance mode in order to prevent the transfers from going through.
-However, unlike the Community DAO, it cannot change the source code of the Neon EVM.
+It can accomplish this by stopping the Neon EVM via emergency mode or moving it to maintenance mode in order to prevent the transfers from going through.
+Maintenance mode is when the EVM finalizes transactions that have started, but declines any new transactions, whereas emergency mode is when all transactions are declined.
+However, unlike the Community DAO, the EVM Maintenance DAO cannot change the source code of the Neon EVM.
+Instead, it loads a precompiled version of the EVM when switching modes.

 For this DAO, the pass threshold is 1%, proposals have a voting period of 1 day and a hold up period of 0 days, and the proposal creation threshold is 2*10<sup>5</sup> NEON.

+### Usage Scenarios
+The EVM Maintenance DAO allows for proposals dealing with the following:
+* Approval of new EVM versions for any of the three modes (normal, maintenance, emergency).
+This allows the DAO to later upgrade the EVM using these versions.
+* Upgrading the EVM for approved EVM versions.
+* Adding or removing 'Emergency Engineer' multisig private keys, allowing them to upgrade the EVM (to already approved EVM versions) without the DAO's approval.
+* Revoking upgrade authority from the “EVM Maintenance” smart contract.
+* Updating the “EVM Maintenance” smart contract.

+A typical scenario, updating the EVM version, would have the proponent proceed as follows:
+1. Load the new EVM version byte code to Solana buffer.
+2. Create a proposal to approve this version of the EVM.
+3. The proposal is voted on and, if approved, leads to the addition of the new EVM version to the 'approved' list.
+4. Create a proposal to upgrade the EVM for the relevant mode to this new version.
+5. The proposal is voted on and, if approved, leads to the upgrade of the EVM to the new version.

+Like all Neon DAOs, the EVM Maintenance DAO also allows for changing the voting parameters and permits users to monitor existing proposals by opting to receive notifications for new proposals and voting results.

 ## Grants DAO